firevale/kaffy/README.md

 end
 ```

-Kaffy will collect all widgets from all admin modules and orders them based on the `:order` option if present and displays them on the dashboard page.
+Kaffy2 will collect all widgets from all admin modules and orders them based on the `:order` option if present and displays them on the dashboard page.

 ### Side Menu

 #### Custom Links

-Kaffy provides support for adding custom links to the side navigation menu.
+Kaffy2 provides support for adding custom links to the side navigation menu.

 ```elixir
 defmodule MyApp.Products.ProductAdmin do